 Many people consider working abroad for this one advantage alone.
-It’s no secret that a number of overseas employers pay top dollar and give the most generous perks to professional level expat workers.
+It’s no secret that a number of overseas employers pay top dollar.
+And they give the most generous perks to professional-level expat workers.
 This is not a myth – I have experienced it first-hand.

-As I mentioned in my previous article, international employers are willing to pay top dollar for top talent.
-Many of the wealthier countries like the UAE, Qatar, Bahrain, Switzerland, Singapore, Hong Kong, Japan, etc. are known for paying some of the best expat salaries and perks.
+As I mentioned in my previous post, international employers are willing to pay top dollar for top talent.
+Many of the wealthier countries are known for offering some of the best expat salaries and perks.
 Here is a list of some countries that tend to pay top dollar:

 Expats often begin to deeply connect with themselves on a higher level than they ever did before their international journeys.
 This is irrespective of a person’s age or stage in life.
-Having to rapidly adapt to change, learn the nuisances of a new culture, and possibly a new language forces you to gain a better understanding of who you are, what you want to be, and where you want to go.
-It’s like being a baby all over again, but with the benefit of having a higher depth of understanding at your disposal while trying to navigate your way through new terrain.
-I think part of this has do with being removed from the regular distractions encountered in your normal, day-to-day life.
-Once you get settled in a new country, you often have to find different ways to entertain yourself and make new friends.
-This is not always easy at first, especially if you move to a rural area or to a place where your native language is not widely spoken, you may have even more challenges.
+Having to rapidly adapt to change and learn the nuisances of a new culture forces you to gain a better understanding of who you are.

+It likewise gives you a greater understanding of your soul mission.
+It’s like being a baby all over again.
+But you benefit from having the knowledge and experiences of an adult.
+I think part of this has to do with being removed from the regular distractions encountered in your normal, day-to-day life.
+Once you settle in a new country, you often have to find different ways to entertain yourself and make new friends.
+This is not always easy at first.
+If you move to a rural area or to a place where your native language is not widely spoken, you may have even more challenges.

-Living in West Africa, which was my first international working experience, was a major catalyst in my personal development.
-I didn’t have issues with the language as English is the official language of the country I lived in.
+Living in West Africa, which was my first expat experience, was a major catalyst in my personal development.
+I didn’t have issues with the language, as English is the official language of the country I lived in.
 However, I had many issues with finding amenable sources of entertainment and quality friendships.

 This experience was not unique to me.
 Many of my expat peers indicated to me that they had had similar experiences.
 They were amazed at how much living abroad helped them grow and understand themselves so much better in such a short span of time.
 Would we have achieved the same results living in our home countries?
 Probably so.
 However, I think it would have happened at a much slower pace.
 And I think my progress would have been shallower in comparison to the way I think and interact with myself and others at this stage in my life.